tjcrone/flowmow/utils/README.md

-# FlowMow2:utils
+# utils

 These are miscellaneous utility scripts for various tasks.
-Most of them are no longer used or needed.
+Many of them are no longer used or needed.